 What is Sqoop?

-This is the basic points of sqoop which are explained below:
+These are the basic points of sqoop, which are given below:

 - It is used to transfer the bulk of data between HDFS and Relational Database Servers.